 There are many things that a family can do to ensure that their loved one remains in treatment.
 And while it can be difficult at times, family members can be one of the biggest providers of support and encouragement for an addict, which is why they must remain steadfast in keeping the person in treatment.
 They are the addict’s cheerleaders so to speak, but they are also the ones who must work to encourage them to do what is best.
 Methods to help ensure that a loved one ins’t going to be leaving rehabilitation early include:

-- Encouragement – Encouraging the addict to remain in treatment and pursue the treatment program can be one of the most effective ways to help them remain in treatment.
-The immediate hardships they are experiencing can seem overwhelming, but encouragement can help the person to remain convicted to overcoming these troubles.
+- Encouragement – Encouraging the addict to remain in rehab and pursue the treatment program can be one of the most efficient ways to help them when they are considering leaving rehab early.
+The immediate hardships they are experiencing can seem overwhelming, but encouragement can help the person remain committed to overcoming these troubles.

-- Don’t “Save Them” – What is meant by this is if a loved one in treatment calls and says it is too hard and needs to come home, and asks you to come get them or pay for them to come home, do not do it.
+- Don’t “Save Them” – What is meant by this is if a loved one in treatment calls and says it is too hard and needs to come home, and asks you to pick them up or pay for them to come back, do not do it.
 While it may upset them for the time being, allowing them to remain in the facility and continue to go through the program is what is going to let them overcome these hardships.
 Rescuing them only pulls them out of treatment prematurely and can potentially end up in them relapsing later on.